Hey pals! Coming at you one week late with the October virtual book club review.

 This month, another shift of gears.
 Our book club seems to be jumping around from genre to genre each month, and that is one of my favorite things about it, I think.

-Thanks to a circumstance of “right place, right time” (the book is on sale currently on Amazon for 1.99) we chose Someday, Someday Maybe by Lauren Graham.
+Thanks to a circumstance of “right place, right time” (the book was on sale for $1.99 at the time) we chose Someday, Someday Maybe by Lauren Graham.
 You might know Lauren Graham better as Lorelai on Gilmore Girls!
 I was looking for something lighter since Unknown Americans was really heavy and The Graveyard Book was kind of creepy, and November has the potential to be a busy month, and the book literally fell into my

 lap inbox via a BookBub daily email.
 Oh, and don’t forget… the new Gilmore Girls episodes come to Netflix on Black Friday!